-Slow Cooker Chicken Gnocchi Soup is a creamy, lightened-up copycat recipe of the famous Olive Garden classic, made easy thanks to the crockpot!
+Slow Cooker Olive Garden Chicken Gnocchi Soup is a creamy, lightened-up copycat recipe of the famous classic, made easy thanks to the crockpot!

 Last week I threw up a little poll on my Instagram Stories and, I have to admit, I was honestly surprised by the results!
-I asked my IG peeps if — given the choice — they would prefer to see slow cooker (Crockpot) recipes or pressure cooker (Instant Pot) recipes.
+I asked my IG peeps if -- given the choice -- they would prefer to see slow cooker (Crockpot) recipes or pressure cooker (Instant Pot) recipes.
 And not only did the slow cooker option get the most votes, but it actually "won" by a 70% to 30% margin!

 - It's made in the slow cooker!
 Because what's easier than tossing ingredients into your crockpot early in the day, well ahead of that pre-dinner witching hour when cooking can be rather challenging...between juggling after-school activities, helping with homework, and/or dealing with hungry/tired child meltdowns. (*Please note: this recipe is also great for lazy weekends and make-ahead lunches.)

 - You can make homemade soup healthier and lighten it up!
-Olive Garden’s Chicken & Gnocchi Soup is known for its thick, creamy consistency.
+Olive Garden Chicken Gnocchi Soup is known for its thick, creamy consistency.
 And guess what?
 Odds are that consistency is achieved (at least in part) by using heavy cream.
 This copycat recipe, on the other hand, achieves its silky creaminess from just 1 cup of half-and-half and a quick cornstarch slurry.
 Divided between eight or so servings, that amount of half-and-half doesn't end up being overly decadent.
-And if you wish, you can even substitute fat-free half-and-half or whole milk!
+And if you wish, you can even substitute fat-free half-and-half or whole milk.

-I also love that this soup is pretty much a complete meal on its own.
+I also love that this Olive Garden Chicken Gnocchi Soup is pretty much a complete meal on its own.
 Of course you could serve it with a crisp green salad and a loaf of crusty bread.

 Speaking of which, are you already familiar with those little pillows of Italian potato dumpling goodness known as gnocchi?
 I've long been a fan of gnocchi in just about any preparation, but Olive Garden really knew what they were doing with this particular combo of ingredients.

 So what do y'all think?
 Did you get to participate in my IG poll?
 Do you align with the majority in loving your Crockpot more than your Instant Pot?
 Or would you have voted the other way?

 Rest assured that I'll continue to bring you alllll kinds of dinner (and non-dinner!) recipes, from slow cooker to pressure cooker to plain ol' stovetop and oven.
-Because variety is the spice of life, right?😉 But just know that you're always free to let me know if you have requests for a specific or a certain type of recipe.
+Because variety is the spice of life, right??
+But just know that you're always free to let me know if you have requests for a specific or a certain type of recipe.
 I aim to please, y'all!

 Helpful Tips, Tricks, & Equipment